gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Computing the View and Projection Matrices for Each Eye

 Okay, we enabled foveation, created our `LayerRenderer` that holds the textures we will render to, and have vertex amplification enabled.
 Next we need to compute the correct view and projection matrices **for each eye** to use for rendering.
-If you have done any computer graphics work, you know that we create a virtual camera that sits somewhere in our 3D world, is oriented to point at a specific direction, has a specific field of view, a certain aspect ratio, a near and a far plane and so on.
-We use the view and projection matrix of the camera to transform a vertex's 3D position in our game world to clip space, which in turn is then converted to NDC space and finally to screen space by the GPU.
+If you have done computer graphics work or used a game engine like Unity, you know that we create a virtual camera that sits somewhere in our 3D world, is oriented to point at a specific direction, has a specific field of view, a certain aspect ratio, a near and a far plane and so on.
+We use the view and projection matrix of the camera to transform a vertex's 3D position in our game world to clip space, which in turn is is further transformed by the GPU to finally end up in device screen space coordinates.

-It is up to us, as programmers, to construct this virtual camera and decide what values all of these properties will have.
+When rendering to a 2D screen, it is up to us, as programmers, to construct this virtual camera and decide what values all of these properties will have.
 Since our rendered objects' positions are ultimately presented on a 2D screen that we look at from some distance, these properties do not have to be "physically based" to match our eyes and field of view.
 We can go crazy with really small range of field of view, use a portrait aspect ratio, some weird projection ("fish eye") and so on for rendering.

 When rendering on Apple Vision we can not set these camera properties or augment them manually in any way.
 Doing otherwise will result in things looking "weird", and not matching our eyes (remember the initial eye setup you had to do when you bought your Apple Vision?).
-I can't imagine Apple being okay with publishing apps that do this as they break the immersion and make Apple Vision look crappy.
+I can't imagine Apple being okay with publishing apps that augment the default camera projections as they might break the immersion and make the product look crappy.

 So on each frame, we need to query 2 view matrices representing each eye's position in the physical world.
 Similarly, we need to query 2 perspective projection matrices that encode the **correct** aspect, field of view, near and far planes and so on for each eye from the current frame `LayerRenderer.Drawable`.
 Each eye's "view" is represented by [`LayerRenderer.Drawable.View
 `](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/view).
 Compositor Services provides a view for each distinct render viewpoint.
 It is up to us to obtain these 4 matrices on each frame from both left and right eye views and use them to render our content to both the screens.
 These 4 matrices are: